(The writings & opinions on this website are my own and not reflective of anyone I work for.)

 Dr. Eeks lives in NYC.
 She grew up in a small town in Pennsylvania called Trucksville, where there are (almost) more cows than people.
 Despite never learning how to spell, she was her high school valedictorian and is remembered for flubbing her valedictory speech with several Freudian slips.
 She played travel soccer since she was 10 and was recruited to play soccer at West Point, the U.S. Military Academy, was nominated by both a Senator and Congressman and somehow went and survived.
 She graduated with a dual degree in chemistry/life science and environmental engineering and did cool research on plants that ate the remains of lead bullets from the Revolutionary War.
 The project was amazing until the plants died.
 As a junior and senior ( called “Cow” and “Firstie” at West Point) she taught close quarter combat and bayonet to cadets.
 Bayonet skills are highly relevant today.
 I mean, you have one, right?
 She credits a good sense of humor, great friends and a lot of insanity for getting her through.

 After Dr. Eeks learned how to kill people, she felt a karmic imbalance.
 To correct that, she eventually enrolled in medical school to learn how to save people.
 After earning her MD & realizing she hated being in a hospital and was bothered by the lack of focus on the mind-body-spirit connection and the realization that people needed to do MUCH more for themselves before they ended up with chronic and costly health conditions, she became interested in Public Health.
 She received the Global Health Leadership Scholarship from NYU and went on to earn a Masters of Public Health from New York University’s School of Public Health, with a focus on Epidemiology.
 She did a public health internship with an organization that models and predicts Emerging Infectious Diseases, and she also studied herbalism, because she’s always been impressed with the healing powers of plants. ( Hey, so have the pharmaceutical pirates ;)!)
 In addition to managing Blooming Wellness and writing the health blog, she works as a senior public health consultant and in the field of SciComms for government and private organizations.
-She’s currently working on the COVID-19 response. ( Opinions on this website only reflect her own.)
+She’s currently working on the COVID-19 response. ( HOwever, opinions on this website, her social media feeds and her podcast only reflect her own!)

 Dr. Eeks’ blog is a wide array of health topics, is not medical advice, and is information ONLY.
 Erin does not see patients.
 She has an MD and an MPH, but does not practice medicine.
 Her interest lies in public health, stress management, natural approaches to ailments, the spiritual dimension of healing and creating population-level, cost-effective interventions that promote a healthier lifestyle or help curb the spread of disease…, all while analyzing data to see if they work.